 - Do not dispose of any damaged property until your adjuster has visited.

 - Continue communication with your adjuster about the progress of your claim and provide any requested documentation.

 If you have questions, your independent agent is an excellent resource.
-You can also give us a call and we'll help you through it.
-You can try to prevent damage during severe weather by checking on your own trees and doing regular maintenance.
+You can also call us and we'll help you through it.
+You can try to prevent damage during severe weather by checking all your trees and doing regular maintenance.
 It's also a good idea to build rapport with your neighbors to ease communication about concerning trees in your neighborhood.